 Challenge-response

-The other OTP application configurations (Yubico OTP, OATH HOTP, and static password) require the user to activate the configured slot (by touching the YubiKey or scanning it with an NFC reader) in order to generate and submit the password from the YubiKey to a host device.
+The other OTP application configurations (Yubico OTP, OATH HOTP, and static password) require the user to activate the configured slot (by touching the YubiKey or scanning it with an NFC reader) in order to generate and transmit the password from the YubiKey to a host device.
 Challenge-response, on the other hand, begins with a “challenge” that a host sends to the YubiKey.
-The YubiKey receives the challenge (as a byte array) and “responds” by encrypting or digesting (hashing) the challenge with a stored secret key and sending the response code back to the host for authentication.
+The YubiKey receives the challenge as a byte array and “responds” by encrypting or digesting (hashing) the challenge with a stored secret key and sending the response back to the host for authentication.

 Challenge-response is flexible.
 It can be used in single and multi-factor authentication for logging into applications or devices, and validation can take place on a host device itself or on a validation server on an internal or external network.
 The SDK supports all of these scenarios.